yomojo/yomojo.github.io-web/_krafttex/featured.md

 ## About Kraft-Tex

 It's a very hard wearing material.
 It will age beautifully with wrinkles and creases but it will remain strong.
 It can be washed—if you want to.
 If it gets wet, once dry it will have a softer texture.
-All the products I make using Kraft-Tex are hand stitched using traditional leather work techniques but using plantbased materials.
+All the products I make using Kraft-Tex are hand stitched using traditional leather work techniques and using plantbased materials.

 * A mixture of cellulose (over 60%), latex and colour pigments.
 * It does not contain BPA or PVC.